 - 1. Separate Committees will be assembled annually by the Assistant Secretary to evaluate applications for the Creativity and New Investigator awards. - 2.
-Each Committee will consist of the Assistant Secretary (chair), three ISAE Council members and two ISAE members who do not hold Council positions.
+Each Committee will consist of the Assistant Secretary (chair), two ISAE Council members, one EDIA committee member and two ISAE members who do not hold Council positions.